ooni/2023-05-richer-input/DESIGN.md

 This document does not provide specific details regarding how to save measurements into the local OONI-Probe database such that they end up inside the correct "Result" structure.
-It only says that the interpreter passes the required information to some downstream component that implements optional measurement submission and optionally writes the database.
 To this end, we could probably deduce the correct "Result" from the current card; though, it seems more in line with the spirit of this design to define instructions to tell the probe when to create a new "Result."
 We will investigate this topic as part of our future work.